azhx/blagoblag/content/drafts/security-wants-2019.rst

 answer "how did Facebook know to show me an ad for that?"

 The ultimate purpose of security is to build systems that are worthy of our trust.
-How can users trust mean anything if they can't `understand what software is doing on their behalf?`_.
+How can users' trust mean anything if they can't `understand what software is doing on their behalf?`_.

 .. _`five projects I thought were very important for advancing the state of computer security`: https://alexgaynor.net/2015/nov/28/5-critical-security-projects/
 .. _`I've written about before`: https://alexgaynor.net/2017/nov/20/a-vulnerability-by-any-other-name/